To Top

 Salesforce Customization: Unlocking Advanced Capabilities

-• Your business needs to go beyond what the standard point-and-click tools can provide.
+• Your business processes need more than what the default point-and-click tools offer.

-• You require specialized features unique to your industry.
+• You need unique features specific to your industry.

-• The default Salesforce functions don’t fit your specific requirements.
+• The standard Salesforce setup doesn’t fit your requirements.

-• Apex Triggers: Apex Triggers let you run custom code before or after specific actions in Salesforce, like adding, updating, or deleting records.
+• Apex Triggers: Allow you to run custom actions before or after changes in Salesforce records, such as creating, updating, or deleting data.

 Best Practices in Salesforce Configuration & Customization